scrapy/scrapy/docs/topics/exporters.rst

 .. module:: scrapy.contrib.exporter
    :synopsis: Item Exporters

-Once you have scraped your Items, you often want to persist or export those items, to use the data in some other application.
+Once you have scraped your items, you often want to persist or export those items, to use the data in some other application.
 That is, after all, the whole purpose of the scraping process.